National Space Research and Development Agency: Satellite launch vehicle and spaceport

 Robert Ajayi Boroffice told the press that Nigeria will take advantage of its geographic location to launch into near-equatorial orbit by an indigenous developed space launcher from a national spaceport to be built around 2025–2028.
 It may also include collaboration with Ukraine.

 Planetary researches

 A probe to the Moon is planned for launch in 2030.
 That being said, there has not been any official updates on the production.

 Astronauts

-The first Nigerian astronaut is currently expected to launch aboard a foreign spacecraft during sometime between 2015 and 2030.
-Negotiations with Russia were held in the 2000s on possibly using Russian rockets to launch the astronauts.
-However, Nigeria has shifted to China, being the most likely country to ever launch Nigerian astronauts.
+Nigeria announced plans in 2016 to send an astronaut to space by 2030, initially exploring partnerships with Russia and later China.
+Despite these ambitions, no government-backed astronaut program has materialized due to high costs, as confirmed by NASRDA in 2024.

-Nigeria planned to train astronauts by 2015 and launch them into orbit by 2030.
-However, none of these projects have commenced.
+However, in June 2025, Nigerian-born philanthropist Chief Owolabi Salis became the first Nigerian to travel to space aboard Blue Origin’s NS-33 mission, marking a historic milestone.

-When it was announced by Ogbonnaya Onu in 2016 that Nigeria was going to send an astronaut by 2030, it was met with criticism.
-Not only that there was a scam email circulating of a Nigerian astronaut lost in space, but many space experts do not think it is what Nigeria needs.
-The former Director-General S. O. Mohammed said: "We are not part of the race for the moon, we're not part the race for Mars".
+While the infamous “lost Nigerian astronaut” email remains a hoax, Nigeria continues to focus on satellite development and space-based research, including agricultural experiments aboard NASA missions.
+As NASRDA’s former Director-General stated, “We are not part of the race for the moon or Mars.”.